ipedro/Inspector/README.md

 ## Why use it?

-### Better development experience
+### Improve development experience

-* Add your own custom commands to show in the interface and [key commands](#enable-key-commands-recommended) while developing on the simulator (also on iPad).
+* Add your own [custom commands](#var-inspectorcommandgroups-inspectorcommandgroup--get-) to the main `Inspector` interface and make use of [key commands](#using-built-in-key-commands-available-on-simulator-and-ipads) while using the Simulator.app (and also on iPad).
-* Filter views by any criteria you choose: class, a property, anything.
+* [Create layer views](#var-inspectorviewhierarchylayers-inspectorviewhierarchylayer--get-) by any criteria you choose to help you visualize application state: class, a property, anything.
 * Inspect view hierarchy faster then using Xcode's built-in one, or
 * Inspect view hierarchy without Xcode.
 * Test changes and fix views live.

-### Better QA with a reverse [Zeplin](https://zeplin.io)
+### Improve QA and Designer feedback with a reverse [Zeplin](https://zeplin.io)
 * Inspect view hierarchy without Xcode.
 * Test changes and fix views live.
 * Easily validate specific state behaviors.
 * Better understanding of the inner-workings of components
-* More accurate feedback for developers.
+* Give more accurate feedback for developers.

 ## Requirements